-Figure 4-60 Local Management
+Figure 4-64 Local Management

 By default, the radio button "All the PCs on the LAN are allowed to access the Router's Web-Based Utility" is checked.
 If you want to allow PCs with specific MAC Addresses to access the Setup page of the Router's Web-Based Utility locally from inside the network, check the radio button "Only the PCs listed can browse the built-in web pages to perform Administrator tasks", and then enter each MAC Address in a separate field.
-The format for the MAC Address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).
+The format for the MAC Address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
 Only the PCs with MAC address listed can use the password to browse the built-in web pages to perform Administrator tasks while all the others will be blocked.

 After click the Add button, your PC's MAC Address will be placed in the list above.
-Click the Save button to save your settings.